Interactive multimedia chemistrysoftware

 What type of computers are required?

-IBM compatible with Windows NT, 2000 and XP as well as Macintosh OSX.
-(The same CD can be used on either Windows or Macintosh)
+IBM compatible with Windows as well as Macintosh OSX.

 How does it play over a network?

 Although there can be no guarantees as individual networks will be set up in particular ways, there should be few network problems.
 One example has it residing on an NT server, where it can be accessed by both PC and Macintosh at the same time.
-Any working network is likely to be satisfactory but Ethernet is preferred.
-The inital loading and digital video will longer using a network but most other parts work fairly quickly.
-32MB computers will likely be needed over a network.
+The inital loading and digital video will take longer using a network but most other parts work fairly quickly.
 Slow networks will mean the software may take a while to load.
 Once loaded, it should work fine.

 What ongoing committment is there to development?